Pascaline Wangui

-Pascaline Wangui Bethuel (born 30 November 1960 in Nakuru, Rift Valley) is a retired female long-distance runner from Kenya, who twice (1988 and 1992) competed for her native country at the Summer Olympics in the women's marathon.
+Pascaline Wangūi Bethuel (born 30 November 1960 in Nakuru, Rift Valley) is a retired female long-distance runner from Kenya, who twice (1988 and 1992) competed for her native country at the Summer Olympics in the women's marathon.
 She set her personal best (2:37:23) in the classic distance on 20 January 1991, finishing fourth in the Houston Marathon.